 śrī nityānanda-candraṁ bhaja bhaja satataṁ gaura-kṛṣṇa-pradaṁ tam

 Pure unalloyed love for Lord Krishna, which is inconceivable to all, embodies the most supreme and intense happiness.
-When the devotees of the Lord realize the joy of such love, they caste away the innumerable doctrines offered by the Vedas, including the soul’s emancipation.
+When the devotees of the Lord realize the joy of such love, they cast away the innumerable doctrines offered by the Vedas, including the soul’s emancipation.
 Lord Nityānanda openly bestows pure love, automatically including worship of the non-differentiated Brahman and service offered in Vaikuṇṭha, which is dominated by opulence and grandeur.
 Let us eternally worship that great personality Śrī Nityānanda-candra, who freely grants the association of Śrī Gaurāṅgadeva, who is none other than Lord Kṛṣṇa.

 (6)